kg4zow/remarkable.jms1.info/src/introduction.md

     On some level, the files in the cloud are encrypted.
 However, the encryption keys are held by reMarkable and/or Google, which means that your files can be read by reMarkable or Google employees, along with any shady three-letter government agencies (from *any* country) who ask, along with any random anklebiter who manages to hack into reMarkable's or Google's systems.
 (Because as we all know, large companies who pay obscene amounts of money for dedicated security staffers [never get hacked](https://techcrunch.com/2023/07/17/microsoft-lost-keys-government-hacked/).)

-    These people can also *change* what's in the cloud, and your tablet will happily download those changes, changing or deleting content however *somebody else* wants.
+    These people can also *change* what's in the cloud, and your tablet will happily download those changes, changing or deleting the content on your tablet, however *somebody else* wants.

     It IS possible to structure a cloud service in such a way that the files in the cloud are "end-to-end" encrypted, with the encryption keys only available to the devices and apps attached to the account. ([Keybase](https://keybase.io/) is a good example of this, each *device* has its own encryption keys.) reMarkable didn't structure their cloud service this way, and as a result, any files created or side-loaded on a reMarkable tablet which connects to the cloud service are available to hundreds of other people, thousands of government employees (for various values of "government"), and unknown hordes of "hackers".

 * **Security of Third Party Services**

-    reMarkable offers integrations with third-party file storage services, currently including Dropbox, Google, and Microsoft. **These integrations are done by the reMarkable cloud servers.** Your tablet never talks to these other services directly, the only things it ever talks to are reMarkable's servers (other than basic networking services).
+    reMarkable offers integrations with third-party file storage services, currently including Dropbox, Google, and Microsoft. **These integrations are done by the reMarkable cloud servers.** Your tablet never talks to these other services directly.

+    > &#x2139;&#xFE0F; Other than basic networking services (DHCP and NTP), the only things the tablet talks to directly are reMarkable's servers, and (in later software versions) a [third-party analytics company](https://memfault.com/iot-product-analytics/) who tracks the software (and other things?) on the tablets and is somehow involved in the software upgrade process.

-    Part of setting up each integration involves generating a security token that gives the reMarkable servers access to your accounts on these other providers.
+    Part of setting up each file-sharing integration involves generating a security token that gives the reMarkable servers access to your accounts on these other providers.
 These tokens are held on reMarkable's servers.

-    Just like how reMarkable employees, government-ish agencies, and random hackers who get into reMarkable's systems are able to access the files on your tablet, they are also able to access those tokens, and therefore **able to access your accounts on these other services**.
+    Just like how reMarkable employees, government-ish agencies, and random hackers who get into reMarkable's systems are able to access the files on your tablet, they are also able to access those tokens, and therefore **able to access everything in your accounts on these other services**, whether it has been copied to your tablet or not.

+    Also note, these integrations are for uploading and downloading files only.
+They do not automatically sync changes either way.

 * **Compliance/Legal**